China’s humanoid push is moving into production

 Underneath that, a large and highly competitive manufacturing base is starting to gear around humanoid production.

-Dexterous hands are one example.
-Xynova has said its Flex 1 hand secured orders for more than 10,000 hands from several top-tier customers, while the company targets annual capacity above 10,000 hands and 200,000 miniature electric cylinders.
+Xynova has said its Flex 1 dexterous hand secured orders for more than 10,000 hands from several top-tier customers, while the company targets annual capacity above 10,000 hands and 200,000 miniature electric cylinders.
 The customer list is still not clearly public.
-Even so, it is a supplier organizing for volume before the full downstream picture is visible.
+Even so, it is a supplier organizing for volume.

 A more grounded component example comes from Zhongding.
 Through its subsidiary Anhui Risibot, the company has been linked with LimX Dynamics, Chery Robotics, EngineAI, Fourier Intelligence, and Efort.
 More importantly, it has said it secured mass-production orders for humanoid core components including harmonic reducers, force sensors, and lightweight skeletons.
 Its humanoid project is designed for annual capacity of 3,000 units.
 It is one of the clearer examples of an established manufacturer moving from generic robotics exposure into direct humanoid component demand.

-Perception is further along still.
-RoboSense said it sold 303,000 robotics LiDAR units in 2025 and named partners including AgiBot, Unitree, UniOne, Galbot, DOBOT, NEURA, Pudu Robotics, and China Mobile.
+On the perception front RoboSense said it sold 303,000 robotics LiDAR units in 2025.
+More recently, it said Q1 2026 LiDAR sales for robotics and other applications reached 185,500 units, versus 144,800 for ADAS, with the non-automotive segment moving ahead for the first time.
+It also named partners including AgiBot, Unitree, UniOne, Galbot, DOBOT, NEURA, Pudu Robotics, and China Mobile.

 Other recent signals